|EUGENE M. MCCARTHY, PHD GENETICS

 where m is the sample mean.
 The variance is the square of the standard deviation.

-varves In geological formations, regular, alternating layers of materials caused by annual seasonal variation.
+varves In geological formations, annual alternating layers caused by seasonal variation.
 MORE INFORMATION

 Online Biology Dictionary (VAS)